 Apples – Almond Butter – Almonds – Lemon Juice

-Can’t say that I’ve ever eaten a mouth before.
+I can’t say that I’ve ever eaten a mouth before.
 But if you make these you can say that!
 I love how healthy they are.
 My mother has a Halloween party for her grandkids every year and she doesn’t serve sugar-filled treats.
 She tries really hard to make healthy fun treats.
 These mouths are something my mother would make.
 If you use sliced almonds that are already cute, which you would have to do.
 They’d make up pretty quickly.
 Get the kids to help, they always love helping make fun things for parties.

 8. Candy Skull Crushers – Wallflower Kitchen

-Coconut Oil – Cashew Nuts – Agave Nectar – Vanilla – Almond Milk – Goji Berries – Blackberries – Silicone Molds
+Coconut Oil – Cashew Nuts – Agave Nectar – Vanilla – Almond Milk – Goji Berries – Blackberries

 These candies are easier to make than you’d think.
 All you do is make a mixture for the outside in a blender or something similar.
 Then you make another mixture with the berries.
 You fill the molds partway full with the cashew mixture, freeze it for a few minutes.
 Put a teaspoon of the berries mixture on top, freeze it for a few minutes.
 This makes sure it says in the middle.
 Then you pour the cashew mixture on top of it all.
 That’s it, just keep them in the refrigerator until you’re ready to serve them so they’ll keep their shape.
-The Silicone Molds make it really easy.
-You don’t have to just make skulls.
-This particular set of molds includes skulls, pumpkins, and spiders.
-Feel free to look around Amazon while you’re on there and find others if you’d like.

 9. Harry Potter Inspired Pumpkin Juice – A Saucy Kitchen